MoEfication: Transformer Feed-forward Layers are Mixtures of Experts: Introduction

+Recent years have witnessed great success of Transformer-based pre-trained language models (PLMs)~\cite{BERT,GPT-3,Han2021-yr}, attracting many efforts to interpret the inner mechanism of Transformer~\cite{DBLP:journals/pnas/ManningCHKL20,kovaleva-etal-2019-revealing}.
+However, most of these works focus on the attention mechanism but ignore the feed-forward networks (FFNs), which constitute nearly two-thirds of model parameters.
+Although recent work has shown that FFNs can be viewed as memory networks storing amounts of knowledge~\cite{geva-etal-2021-transformer,dai2021knowledge}, the computational patterns of FFNs are still unclear.

-According to our observation on the FFNs in Transformer models, we find a phenomenon of \textbf{sparse activation}, i.e., only a tiny fraction of neurons are activated for a single input.
-As shown in Figure~\ref{fig:motivation}, when we perform inference on a fine-tuned T5-Large model with $700$-million parameters, $80\%$ inputs only activate less than $5\%$ neurons.
-Meanwhile, most neurons will be eventually activated by some inputs, that is, there is no useless neuron that keeps inactive for all inputs.
-Compared to previous work on conditional computation~\cite{ConditionalComputation} which constrains a model to selectively activate parts of the neural network according to input, pre-trained Transformer models \textbf{naturally} learn this mechanism.
+In this work, we study the activation patterns of FFNs in Transformer models and find a phenomenon of \textbf{sparse activation}, i.e., only a tiny fraction of neurons are activated for a single input.
+For example, when we perform inference on a fine-tuned T5-Large model~\cite{T5} with $700$-million parameters, $90\%$ inputs only activate less than $5\%$ neurons\footnote{T5 uses ReLU as the activation function.
+We treat the neurons having positive outputs as activated neurons.}.
+This phenomenon is similar to the sparsity in the human brain~\cite{olshausen1996emergence,gross2002genealogy}, which drives research on functional partitions of the human brain~\cite{garey1999brodmann}.
+Inspired by such observation, we further raise up a question: do the functional partitions also emerge in artificial neural models, i.e., FFNs in pre-trained Transformer?

-Inspired by the sparse activation phenomenon, we propose to transform a large-scale PLM into its MoE version with equal model size for efficient conditional computation in inference, namely MoE\emph{fication}.
-Different from previous work on MoE Transformers that typically \emph{copy} existing models into multiple experts ~\cite{GShard,Switch-Transformer}, model MoEfication aims to \emph{split} existing models into multiple experts while keeping model size unchanged.
-We expect an MoEfied model will improve the model efficiency because of conditional computation, and also maintain the performance of the original model.

-There are two key challenges in MoEfication: (1) how to split a whole feed-forward layer into multiple parts/experts, i.e., \textbf{expert construction}; and (2) how to appropriately select the right experts for each input, i.e., \textbf{expert selection}.

-For expert construction, it is intuitive to group those neurons that are often activated simultaneously into the same expert network.
-To achieve this goal, we build a co-activation graph for each FFN, where the nodes are neurons and the edge weights are set to the number of times that two neurons are jointly activated.
-Then, we divide this graph into several subgraphs that have strong internal connections by graph partitioning~\cite{metis}, and regard each subgraph as an expert.

-For expert selection, given an input, the MoEfied model should be able to select those experts that contain as many activated neurons as possible.
-To achieve this goal, we first find the best selections on the training data by a greedy algorithm and then use them to train a shallow neural network as an expert router to select experts based on input representations.
-Moreover, considering the fact that those selected experts still may not contain all activated neurons in FFNs, which may hurt the prediction accuracy, we propose to further fine-tune the MoEfied model on downstream tasks to improve the performance, namely parameter calibration.